CobraKai95/Data_Analysis/README.md

-Hello, My name is Matthew Kai Taylor.
+Welcome,

-Here, you will find my analysis on many data sets.
-R, Python for now.
+Here you will find my analysis on multiple data sets.
+I currnetly use R and Python for statistical analysis and tableu for visualizations.

+Any feed back is greatly appreciated!

+Thanks